US veterinary universe, mapped

 Your sales motion only fires on $1M+ ACV.
 The true independents are too small.
 You want Mars, NVA, VetCor, Thrive, and maybe Ethos.
 Five named accounts, not 54,000 records.

 You sell to pet-owner consumers.
-Pet food, training apps, telehealth-for-consumers.
+Pet food, training apps, telehealth for consumers.
 This is operator-side data, wrong audience.

 You need clinical or DEA-regulated practice data.
 Schedule II controlled-substance inventory, board complaints, malpractice records.
 Those live with state veterinary boards and the DEA.
 We do not stand them up here.